dnsimple/dnsimple-support/content/articles/how-to-issue-new-transfer-when-transfer-denied.markdown

 ---
 title: How can I issue a new transfer order when a transfer is denied?
-excerpt: Welcome to DNSimple.
-This page explains how to issue a new transfer when transfer is denied.
-Hosted DNS has never been this easy.
+excerpt: How to proceed in case a domain transfer was denied.
 categories:
   - Domain Transfers
 redirect_from: